Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Results

-as a consequence, a significant reduction of the SMBHB semi-major axis, or the increase of its eccentricity can reduce significantly the amount of time needed for the SMBHs to merge.
+Equation \ref{peters} can also be used to estimate the merger time for highly eccentric binaries, provided that $t_\gw$ is multiplied by $\sim 1.8(1-e^2)^{7/2}$.
+Therefore, a significant reduction of the BHB semi-major axis, or the increase of its eccentricity can reduce significantly the amount of time needed for the SMBHs to merge.

 In all the investigated models, the GC impinges a non-negligible acceleration on the binary, causing its hardening and, in some cases, leading to an excitation of the binary orbital eccentricity.
-In Fig. \ref{f2} we show the time evolution of $a_\bhb$, normalized to its initial value, and the quantity $1-e_\bhb^2$, proportional to the binary coalescence time-scale \citep{peters64}, in some of the models investigated characterized by $M_\gc/M_\bhb = 0.1$.
-The figure outlines at a glance two important information: i) the GC actually affects the binary evolution, and ii) the efficiency of the GC-SMBH interaction depends on both the GC and SMBHB eccentricities.
+Figure \ref{f2} shows the time evolution of $a_\bhb$ and the quantity $1-e_\bhb^2$ for some of the models characterized by $M_\gc/M_\bhb = 0.1$.
+We note that the dimensionless squared specific angular momentum $1-e_\bhb^2$ can be used to quantify the variation of the binary coalescence time-scale.

+The figure outlines at a glance two important information: i) the GC actually affects the binary evolution, and ii) the efficiency of the GC-SMBH interaction depends on both the GC and BHB eccentricities.

-In the case of a zero-eccentricity SMBHB, we found that the factor $1-e_\bhb^2$ is not significantly affected by the GC motion, quite independently of the GC orbital eccentricity.
-Differently, when $e_\bhb > 0$ the GC orbital motion affects significantly the SMBHB late evolution.
+In the case of a zero-eccentricity BHB, we found that the factor $1-e_\bhb^2$ is not significantly affected by the GC motion, quite independently on the GC orbital eccentricity.
+Our findings find a good agreement with earlier works based on three-body scattering experiments.
+In the limit $M_\bhb\gg m_*$, scattered stars can be considered as massless perturbers, and multiple BHB-stars interactions can be treated as a series of restricted three-body interactions.
+Under this approximation, \cite{quinlan96} showed that a BHB having $e_\bhb = 0$ tends to remain circular \citep[see also][]{sesana06}, a result that our direct N-body simulations seem to support.

+Differently, when $e_\bhb > 0$ the GC orbital motion affects significantly the BHB late evolution.
 Indeed, in this case, the $1-e_\bhb^2$ term sharply decreases down to $\sim 60\%$ of its initial value for high GCs eccentricities.
 This effect is enhanced for moderate values of $e$, leading such term to $\sim 30\%$ of its initial value.
-This implies that the SMBHB eccentricity grows over time, thus causing a periodic decrease of the SMBHB pericentral distance and, consequently, the amount of energy carried away at each orbital cycle.
-The SMBHB semi-major axis decreases depending on $e_\bhb$, while its dependence on the GC eccentricity is less effective.
-Interestingly, $a_\bhb$ decreases more in the case of a circular SMBHB than in an initially eccentric configuration.
-Note that the initially sharp decrease observed in all the cases marks the moment in which the GC impacts the SMBHB.
-This time-scale separates two different evolutionary regimes for the SMBHB: an initial ``violent'' phase, which cause an abrupt decrease of $a_\bhb$ and increase of $e_\bhb$ due to the GC flyby, and a second ``secular'' phase, driven by the interaction with GC stars.
+This implies that the BHB eccentricity grows over time, thus causing a periodic decrease of the BHB pericentral distance.
+Our findings are again in agreement with \cite{quin96} results, who showed that the eccentricity growth rate is maximized for mild eccentricity values, and decreases down to zero for highly eccentric orbits.